learn-co-curriculum/phase-3-active-record-introduction/README.md

 - Using Active Record to create a table

-In the next several lessons, we'll learn how to build tables with Active Record, where properties and relationships of the objects in an application are stored and retrieved from a database without writing SQL statements.
+In the next several lessons, we'll learn how to build tables with Active Record, which enables us to interact with a database to retrieve properties and relationships of the objects in an application without writing SQL statements.